lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 # Exports

 The exports endpoint converts the user input into a PDF in the format of a resume.
-The file download process may have a file disclosure vulnerability.
+The file download function may have a file disclosure vulnerability.

 ### Request of Interest: